upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 The challenge is therefore not a lack of explicit governance mechanisms, but the absence of criteria grounded in a shared understanding of the software system and its evolving intent.
 This difficulty is not primarily procedural; it reflects the absence of a stable and explicit basis for reasoning about change in relation to the system’s purpose, constraints, and context over time.

-## Limited ability to revisit and re-evaluate Decisions
+## Limited ability to revisit and re-evaluate decisions

 Once decisions are embedded in a software system, they are often treated as irreversible.
 Revisiting past decisions may be perceived as costly, risky, or outside the scope of ongoing work.